Wolfyxon/sandbox3ds/README.md

-# template
+# SAND:BOX 3ds

-This is a template for starting new 3DS libctru projects.
+An unofficial remake of SAND:BOX by smellymoo for the Nintendo 3DS